I-400-class submarine: Design features and equipment

-Each submarine had four 1680 kW engines and carried enough fuel to go around the world one-and-a-half times—more than enough to reach the United States travelling east or west.
+Each submarine had four 1680 kW engines and carried enough fuel to go around the world one-and-a-half times—more than enough to reach the United States traveling east or west.
 Measuring more than 120 m long overall, they displaced 5900 tonne, more than double their typical American contemporaries.
 The cross-section of its pressure hull had a unique figure-of-eight shape which afforded the necessary strength and stability to handle the weight of a large on-deck aircraft hangar.
-To allow stowage of three aircraft along the vessel's centreline, the conning tower was offset to port.
+To allow stowage of three aircraft along the vessel's centerline, the conning tower was offset to port.

 Located approximately amidships on the top deck was a cylindrical watertight aircraft hangar, 31 m long and 3.5 m in diameter.
 The outer access door could be opened hydraulically from within or manually from the outside by turning a large hand-wheel connected to a rack and spur gear.
 The door was made waterproof with a 51 mm rubber gasket.

 Situated atop the hangar were three waterproofed Type 96 triple-mount 25 mm autocannon for AA defence, two aft and one forward of the conning tower.
 A single 25 mm autocannon on a pedestal mount was also located just aft the bridge.
 One Type 11, 140 mm deck gun was positioned aft of the hangar.
 It had a range of 15 km.

 Eight torpedo tubes were mounted in the bow, four above and four below.
 There were no aft tubes.

 Stowed in an open recessed compartment on the forward port side, just below top deck, was a collapsible crane used to retrieve the submarine's Seiran floatplanes.
 The crane had an electrically operated hoist and was capable of lifting approximately 4.5 tonne.
 It was raised mechanically to a height of 8 m via a motor inside the boat.
 The boom extended out to a length of 11.8 m.

 A special trim system was fitted to the boats, allowing them to loiter submerged and stationary while awaiting the return of their aircraft.
 However, operation of this system was noisy and its usefulness was in doubt.